-MEDICATIONS: GUIDE FOR PARENTS LAKE CENTRAL SCHOOL CORPORATION effective use of medications, please follow these guidelines which reflect the requirements of State Law and the Indiana State Board of Health recommendations.
+MEDICATIONS: GUIDE FOR PARENTS LAKE CENTRAL SCHOOL CORPORATION

+Student Health Services provides acute and chronic health care as needed for our students.
+To assure safe and effective use of medications, please follow these guidelines which reflect the requirements of State Law and the Indiana State Board of Health recommendations.
 Students violating these guidelines will be subject to Expulsion Procedures as prescribed in the Student Code of Conduct.